josfeenstra/Space-Looter/REPORT.md

 ## challenges
 ##### Clearly describe challenges that your have met during development.
 Document all important changes that your have made with regard to your design document (from the PROCESS.md).
 Here, we can see how much you have learned in the past month.

 Je zou denken dat het spel zelf het lastigste deel van de app zou zijn.
-In tegendeel, door het probleem te isoleren, en de eerste week puur en alleen het spel te maken, was het spel
+Dit bleek redelijk mee te vallen.
+Door het probleem te isoleren, en de eerste week puur en alleen de core het spel te maken, was het spel zelf een niet al te intimiderende opdracht.

 XML, boardview, interface was een drama

 listviews goed laten luisteren was lastig

-core was makkelijk

 csv was makkelijk